iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 24

-- Gently twist the two opening picks positioned at the left corners of the iPad to carefully lift the digitizer just a bit, helping to peel away the last bits of adhesive holding it down.
+- Give those two opening picks a gentle twist at the left corners of the iPad to lift the digitizer just a bit, peeling off the remaining adhesive.

 Step 25

-- Gently lift the left side of the digitizer upwards to loosen the adhesive along the right edge of your iPad.
-Keep it cool—you’re doing great!
+- Gently lift the left side of the digitizer to help loosen the adhesive along the right edge of the iPad.
+Take your time, and remember, patience is key here!

 Step 26

-- While keeping a steady hand on the digitizer, gently slide an opening pick between the two display cables to break free the last bit of sticky adhesive holding them together.
+- Gently slide an opening pick between the two display cables while keeping the digitizer supported, to carefully separate the last bit of adhesive.
+Easy does it!

 Step 27

-- Once you've carefully separated the adhesive, open the digitizer like you're flipping open a book, and lay it flat next to the iPad.
+- Once all the adhesive is peeled away, gently open the digitizer like you're flipping through a book and rest it parallel to the iPad.

-- When putting everything back together, take a moment to clean off any leftover adhesive from the frame—and from the digitizer if you're reusing it—with a little isopropyl alcohol.
-Then, apply fresh adhesive strips or pre-cut adhesive cards to keep things in place.
+- When putting everything back together, take a moment to clean off any leftover adhesive from the frame—and from the digitizer if you're reusing it—using a little isopropyl alcohol.
+You can replace the adhesive with our adhesive strips or pre-cut adhesive cards for a perfect fit.

-- Be extra careful with those display cables during reassembly.
-Make sure they're tucked neatly underneath the LCD screen to avoid any accidental damage.
+- Watch out for the display cables as you reassemble the device.
+Make sure they’re neatly tucked under the LCD screen to avoid any unnecessary damage.

 Step 28